Featured Image: Indus Valley from Alai Road Looking Towards Besham

 Besham to Gilgit, the Terrain on the Karakorum Highway: Our Trip 2

-This is the third article on our trip up and down the KKH.
-The first is The Karakorum Highway which gives an overview of the terrain on the whole journey.
+The first article The Karakorum Highway gives an overview of the terrain for the whole journey.
 The most difficult section to construct was in Indus Kohistan, which includes part of the area described in the second article The Lower Karakorum Highway: Our Trip 1.

 We drove from Besham to Gilgit in a long day on 18 May 1995.
 Being stuck in a wagon all day, I did not get the opportunity to take photographs and need to fudge by showing other photographs from around Gilgit and Hunza to give you some idea.

 The gorge country begins below Besham and continues after Besham for some time.
 One can see from the featured image a view of the Indus Valley from the Alai road, the beginning of the difficult terrain in Indus Kohistan.
 One can imagine I think from that photograph that this is only the beginning of the mountains and that things are going to get worse rather quickly.

 In the two articles, I said in the Karakorum Highway:

 From Abbotabad on, the KKH winds mostly through narrow gorges on the Hunza, Gilgit and Indus rivers, which flow into one another down from the Khunjerab Pass.
 There are many bridge crossings across seemingly endless tributaries.
 The deepest and narrowest gorges are on the road from Abbottabad to Gilgit.
 The gorges open out somewhat above Gilgit.
 The climate at the bottom of the gorges is unbelievably hot and oppressive in summer.